Campania: postcard-perfect sea and dizzying flavours

 Campania's main cities

-It is not easy to choose where to start discovering the many wonders of this region, although starting from Naples is a certainly a must.
+It is not easy to choose where to start discovering the many wonders of this region, although starting from Naples is certainly a must.
 Rising in the shadow of Vesuvius, which is worth at least one excursion, and bathed by the waters of the gulf of the same name, it is one of the most visited and loved cities in the world.

-It is impossible to stay here and not see its archaeological sites – Pompeii, Herculaneum and the Campi Flegrei – or not pay a visit to the National Archaeological Museum of Naples, which houses some of the most precious artefacts of its past.
+It is impossible to stay here and not see its archaeological sites – Pompeii, Herculaneum and the Campi Flegrei – or not pay a visit to the National Archaeological Museum of Naples, which houses some of the most precious artifacts of its past.

 Nor should you miss Salerno, gateway to the stunning Amalfi Coast.
-Known the world over for the Salerno Medical School, Europe's first medical institution, it has a rich historic centre and a long seaside promenade.
+Known the world over for the Salerno Medical School, Europe's first medical institution, it has a rich historic center and a long seaside promenade.
 In its gulf you will find the amazing Paestum, which, with its temples, is now a UNESCO World Heritage Site as the best-preserved archaeological site.

 Caserta is another important point of interest, a tourist destination attracted by its remarkable artistic, historical and cultural heritage: here you will see magnificent churches, palaces and abbeys, but above all you will see the Reggia di Caserta.